Does your team feel distant? Do projects get completed on time, but you feel like it would be easier if everyone is on the same page?

 Trello is incredibly useful for managing projects that have a lot of moving pieces.
 Trello is great in that it can help to foster transparency.
 At any given time a team member can hop in and see how a project is progressing and give their own feedback.
 Trello can help to reduce the risk of regular and mundane meetings by providing a project scope at all times.

 Trello lets everyone see what their team members are working on at any given time.
 Plus, it provides an area to share new things you might have learned, like an online class or webinar you attended.
 Trello is very flexible and allows you to upload all kinds of media, like videos, images, links and more.
 If you’re trying to keep tabs on a project and see it through to completion, then Trello is a must have in your arsenal.
+It's also a great team for collaboration among remote teams.

 Slack is a great tool for real-time communication.
 Plus, it can sync up to your phone, and even has desktop alerts, so you’re never out of the loop when your team members need you.
 It can help to reduce unnecessary email as you can have questions answered immediately, rather than them getting buried in a group email chain.
 Slack also makes it easy to set up different team communication channels, so you can message multiple people at once.